-- Articulate comprehensive knowledge and understanding of anatomy, physiology, pathophysiology, pharmacology, chemistry, and physics specific to the science of nurse anesthesia. - Complete a comprehensive preanesthetic interview, including a health history and physical assessment. - Develop an appropriate anesthesia care plan based on patient data and overall medical, surgical and nursing treatment plan. - Conduct a comprehensive equipment check of the anesthesia machine and associated monitors. - Identify and take corrective action when confronted with anesthesia equipment malfunction. - Safely administer anesthesia to all ages and categories of patients in a variety of surgical and diagnostic settings. - Skillfully use a variety of anesthetic agents, adjunctive medications and anesthetic techniques to provide anesthesia care. - Administer and manage various forms of regional anesthesia. - Analyze and interpret data obtained from anesthesia monitors and patient observation. - Initiate and manage appropriate fluid and blood replacement therapy for patients of all ages and categories. - Safely position the anesthetized patient to avoid intraoperative nerve injury. - Use principles of Universal Precautions and personal protective equipment in the delivery of anesthesia care to all patients. - Recognize and appropriately respond to anesthesia complications that occur during the perioperative timeframe. - Function as a resource person for airway and ventilatory management of patients. - Demonstrate a working knowledge of the role of information management in health care. - Discuss principles of anesthesia risk management to include preventive and procedural strategies. - Serve as an anesthesia educational resource for patients and community. - Demonstrate integrity and ethical behavior in professional and personal interactions. - Participate in anesthesia related quality management activities. - Consult and collaborate effectively with members of the health care team. - Critically evaluate research and evidence-based anesthesia practices. - Demonstrate the ability to deliver a clear and organized public presentation.
+- Articulate comprehensive knowledge, understanding and application of anatomy, physiology, pathophysiology, pharmacology, chemistry, and physics specific to the science of nurse anesthesia. - Complete a comprehensive preanesthetic interview, including a health history and advanced physical assessment. - Develop an appropriately prioritized anesthesia care plan based on patient specific data and overall treatment plan. - Conduct a comprehensive equipment check of the anesthesia machine and associated monitors. - Identify and take corrective action when confronted with anesthesia equipment malfunction. - Safely administer anesthesia to all ages and categories of patients in a variety of surgical and diagnostic settings. - Skillfully plan and use a variety of anesthetic agents, adjunctive medications, and anesthetic techniques to provide anesthesia care. - Administer and manage various forms of regional anesthesia. - Analyze and interpret data obtained from anesthesia monitors and patient observation.
+Collaborate with interdisciplinary team on patient care. - Initiate and manage appropriate fluid and blood replacement therapy for patients of all ages and categories. - Safely position the anesthetized patient to avoid intraoperative nerve injury. - Use principles of Universal Precautions and personal protective equipment in the delivery of anesthesia care to all patients. - Recognize and appropriately modify anesthetic care plan to observed anesthesia complications that occur during the perioperative timeframe. - Collaborate and function as a resource person for airway and ventilatory management of patients. - Demonstrate a working knowledge of the role of information management in health care. - Discuss principles of anesthesia risk management to include preventive and procedural strategies and develop appropriate plans which integrate current evidence based principles. - Create a partnership and serve as an anesthesia educational resource for patients and community. - Demonstrate and exemplify integrity and ethical behavior in professional and personal interactions. - Participate and develop in anesthesia related quality management activities. - Consult and collaborate effectively with members of the health care team. - Critically evaluate research and modify anesthesia practices to evidence-based application. - Demonstrate the ability to write and deliver clear and organized public presentations.